PP-Module for Email Client

 • implement key combining as specified in FCS_SMC_EXT.1

-] while maintaining an effective strength of [selection:
+] while maintaining an effective strength of 256 bits.

 Application Note: This SFR references the selection-based SFRs FCS_CKM_EXT.5, FCS_COP_EXT.2, and FCS_SMC_EXT.1.
 If any selection that references one of these SFRs is chosen, the ST must also claim that selection-based SFR.